MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 Personal and organization-owned devices can be enrolled in Intune.
 Once they're enrolled, they receive the policies and profiles you create.
 You have the following options when enrolling macOS devices:

+Not a traditional "enrollment" method, as it uses an app configuration profile.
+This option manages apps on the device.
+Devices aren't enrolled.

 - **Device enrollment**: Use for personal or bring your own devices (BYOD).
+Not a traditional "enrollment" method, as it uses an app configuration profile.
+This option manages apps on the device.
+Devices aren't enrolled.
 This option uses the Company Portal app version in VPP.
 Create an application configuration profile to configure the Company Portal app, and then push the app and its configuration to macOS devices.
 - **Automated device enrollment (ADE)**: Use on devices owned by your organization.
 This option configures settings using Apple Business Manager (ABM) or Apple School Manager (ASM).
 You create an enrollment profile in the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), and push this profile to the devices.
 - **Apple Configurator**: Use on devices owned by your organization, and includes [Direct Enrollment](../enrollment/device-enrollment-direct-enroll-macos.md).
 This option requires you to physically connect macOS devices to a Mac computer using the USB port.